UIUC-iSchool-DataViz/fall2025-acg-acu/week01/lecture01.md

  1. We visualize data for ourselves, for our peers, and for others.
  1. Visualization is a series of steps that we take to produce a different representation of data.

----

-## This week: Wrap-up

-1. We visualize to change how we understand things.
-1. We visualize data for ourselves, for our peers, and for others.
-1. Visualization is a series of steps that we take to produce a different representation of data.